schmitech/aws-cli-automation-utils/README.md

-# DR Automation Project
+# AWS CLI Automation Utils

 ## Project Overview

-This project leverages AWS CDK with TypeScript to automate cloud resource provisioning for disaster recovery.
-It streamlines environment setup and management in AWS, ensuring swift recovery in disaster scenarios.
+This project leverages AWS CDK with TypeScript to automate cloud resource provisioning and management.
+It streamlines environment setup and management in AWS, with a focus on EC2 instance deployment and configuration.

 ```mermaid
 sequenceDiagram